IEA-Task-43/digital_wra_data_standard/docs/iea43_wra_data_model.md

 ## author

-The person who created this file.
+The person or system who created this data model representing a specific mast.

 `author`